Terrier Dogs

 About the Miniature Schnauzer

-The Miniature Schnauzer is a medium terrier dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Miniature Schnauzer is manageable for most owners.
+The Miniature Schnauzer is a small terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Miniature Schnauzer is manageable for most owners.
 Typically standing 13 to 14 inches tall at the shoulder and weighing 11 to 20 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Miniature Schnauzer brings a distinct combination of traits that sets it apart.
 The Miniature Schnauzer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Miniature Schnauzer loves being close to its people and forms strong bonds with every member of the household.